xebia-functional/spark-workshop/README.md

 * That's all, if everything was fine you should be able to see the local Spark Standalone Deployment into your browser: [http://localhost:8080](http://localhost:8080) .

 ![" "](./dist/standalone.png "Spark Standalone Deployment")

+## Acknowledgements

+Special thanks to @andypetrella for the excellent work done on the [spark-notebook](https://github.com/andypetrella/spark-notebook) project.

 ## About Tweets Sentimental Analysis